 Budget friendly: Borojo

 High-end, luxurious: Mashpi

-We had the opportunity to take part on a promotional video by the local government, I hope you enjoy it.
+We had the opportunity to take part in a promotional video by the local government; I hope you enjoy it.

 If you found this page helpful, I would appreciate it if you would pin, share or tweet it on any social media platforms you use!
 Every little bit will help fund our travels and continue to bring great content to our site!